 I’ve used the ubiquity of English to trample clumsily through just about every country I’ve visited.
 It’s lazy, rude and effective.
 Given how often we charge off on last minute travel deals with barely time to flick through a phrasebook, let alone take classes, it’s a compromise that usually gets us the essentials: food, shelter, public transport and cerveza.

-But you’ll find yourself feeling more like a tourist than a traveller if you continue to rely on handsigns, thank you’s, and the odds of your language being on your host’s curriculum at school.
+But you’ll find yourself feeling more like a tourist than a traveler if you continue to rely on hand signs, thank you’s, and the odds of your language being on your host’s curriculum at school.
 There’s this tiny thing called manners, too.
 Being brave enough to speak with your hosts in their own language will take you far deeper into a culture; it invites respect, friendship and personal invitations.

 Listen and repeat – out loud

 However shy you feel about sounding like an idiot, gazing at that phonetic spelling and repeating it in your mind will rarely imprint the word – let alone the pronunciation – in your memory.
 Plus, if you can’t muster the courage to say it out loud in your bedroom, it’s unlikely you will ever speak to a foreigner.
 For example, if you are learning Italian online, you can source out language software, MP3s, podcasts, live lessons, YouTube guides and media broadcasts will all help.

 Plunge in before you reach the departure lounge